Overnight Camp FAQs

-If we are notified of exposure within a cohort, we will notify families of all affected group members and quarantine exposed campers where appropriate.
+If we are notified of exposure within a cabin group, we will notify families of all affected group members and quarantine exposed campers where appropriate.
 We will assess the situation on a case-by-case basis and work with local public health officials to take next steps.

 Our priority is keeping our campers, families and staff safe.
 We will follow the latest protocol from the CDC, state and county, and make decisions accordingly.